 Yet again there was a dilatory response from the Authorities.
-Over three months later on the 4th October 1848, the Commissioners resolved “That Mr Joseph Morton should make a well near to Mr. Diesel’s property – the site to be pointed out by Mr. Proudfoot.
+Over three months later, on the 4th October 1848, the Commissioners resolved “That Mr Joseph Morton should make a well near to Mr. Diesel’s property – the site to be pointed out by Mr. Proudfoot.
 The work to be done in conformity to the former advertisement and tender sent in by Mr. Morton”.
 Being on a roll, the Commissioners further resolved on the 28th February 1849 “That a well be sunk in the kloof [now White’s Road] between the houses of Mr. Bird and Mr Adcock.
 Tenders to be advertised forthwith.
 The site to be pointed out by Mr. Proudfoot.
 This site was at the lower end of Whites Road”.

 With the rapid growth in population, there was clearly an ongoing search for additional water sources which could be tapped.
-One such suggestion to augment supplies of water to the town was presented at meeting of the Commissioners on the 29th July 1852.
+One suggestion to augment supplies of water to the town was presented at a meeting of the Commissioners on the 29th July 1852.
 At this meeting it was resolved that Messrs.
-Doiner, Pattinson, Slater and Blaine should “repair to the Duin to ascertain the level of the springs there.”
-Far be it for me to second guess their logic, but the fact that the Duine were situated south of Gomery and Welbedacht farms, how would the water be conveyed to Port Elizabeth?
+Doiner, Pattinson, Slater and Blaine should “repair to de Duin to ascertain the level of the springs there”.
+Far be it for me to second guess their logic, but given the fact that the Duine were situated south of Gomery and Welbedacht farms, how would the water be conveyed to Port Elizabeth?

-At the meeting of the Board of Commissioners on the 2nd January 1856, the following letter was submitted by Mr. W.N.
+At the meeting of the Board of Commissioners on the 2nd January 1856, the following letter was submitted on behalf of Mr. W.N.
 Coleman.
-In a word, Coleman was clearly obsessed with the issue of water supply as this is the same Coleman who had submitted a proposal eight years previously.
+Coleman was clearly obsessed with the issue of water supply as this is the same Coleman who had submitted a proposal eight years previously.

 Spencer F. Innes